Blacepos/mc-server-view/README.md

 # MC Server View

-A basic Minecraft server wrapper
+A web interface for managing a Minecraft server

 # Installation
-I will assume you know how to run a Minecraft server (and have the appropriate Java runtime installed)
+I will assume you know how to run a Minecraft server (and have the appropriate Java runtime installed).

+## Overview
+Using this application at this period of development is currently a little more involved than the planned release:
+- No binaries are available, so you must build from source.
+- Minecraft servers are downloaded, organized, and configured manually.

 ## Build the application with the Rust toolchain
 1. https://www.rust-lang.org/tools/install